adiasg/eth2-slashing-protection-rebuild/README.md

 #### 1. `uc_safe` (Safest)

 ##### Description
 The `uc_safe` method generates slashing protection information that only allows the validator to make attestations such that `source.epoch >= current_epoch - 1` and `target.epoch > current_epoch`.
-As compared to the other methods, this method is unconditionally safe (hence the name `uc_safe`) as long as the accurate system time requirement is met. **When used together with the `--validator-pubkey` and `--genesis-info` options, this method is usable without an Eth2 API.** This method can be use offline when used with the following options: ""--method uc_safe --validator_pubkey VALIDATOR_PUBKEY [VALIDATOR_PUBKEY ...]""
+As compared to the other methods, this method is unconditionally safe (hence the name `uc_safe`) as long as the accurate system time requirement is met. **When used together with the `--validator-pubkey` and `--genesis-info` options, this method is usable without an Eth2 API (recommended).** This method can be use offline when used with the following options: `--method uc_safe --validator_pubkey VALIDATOR_PUBKEY [VALIDATOR_PUBKEY ...]`

 A single entry will be made in each of the attestation slashing protection and block slashing protection items.
 The entries will be generated in the following manner:
 - Attestation Slashing Protection: